omahs/composable/frame/staking-rewards/README.md

 ## Features

-- configuring an asset as being rewardable
+- configuring an asset as being rewardable per pool
-- staking an amount of tokens in exchange for a NFT
+- staking an amount of tokens in exchange for a position
-- claiming reward at any time while the NFT has not expired
+- claiming reward at any time
 - unstaking early, resulting in penalty applied
-- unstaking once the NFT expired
+- unstaking once the position expired is not penalized
+- locking for more time increases share (virtual amount increase)
+- creating pools without penalties or time locks or increases of share for time is possible
+- position can be wrapped(owned) into NFT
-- User owns fNFT, fNFT owns rewards.
+- User who owns fNFT, fNFT owns rewards.
 Hence selling fNFT is selling rewards too.

 ### Configuring an asset as being rewardable